 During the third quarter of 2015, the Association entered into an agreement with and began providing certain standard and asrequested optional or negotiated services to Puerto Rico Farm Credit, ACA for a fee.
-These services include, but do not fully cover and are not limited to, accounting, reporting, risk management, human resources, and loan on-boarding and servicing.
-Both institutions are required to meet specified obligations under the agreement, which is automatically renewable for a one year term unless terminated by either institution with 180 days prior written notice or sooner if specified obligations are not satisfied.
-On March 1, 2022, the Association provided notice of non-renewal of the services agreement effective on the annual renewal date in September 2022.
+These services included, but did not fully cover and are not limited to, accounting, reporting, risk management, human resources, and loan on-boarding and servicing.
+The services agreement was terminated during the fourth quarter of 2022.